HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Address Translation

 VCPU-32 defines three types of addresses.
 At the programmer's level there is the **logical address**.
 The logical address is a 32-bit word, which contains a 2-bit segment register selector and a 30-bit offset.
 During data access the segment selector selects from the segment register set SR4 to SR7 and forms together with the 30-bit offset a virtual address.
 The **virtual address** is the concatenation of a segment and an offset.
-Together they form a maiximum address range of 2^32 segments with 2^32 bits each.
+Together they form a maximum address range of 2^32 segments with 2^32 bits each.
 Once the virtual address is formed, the translation process is the same for both virtual addressing modes.
 The following figure shows the translation process for a logical address.
 A virtual address is translated to a **physical address**.
 A logical address is an address with the upper two bits indicating which segment register to use and the offset an unsigned index into the segment.
 The resulting virtual address will have in this case the upper two bits set to zero.

 ```
                                                       0    1 2                                 31